 Crabtree’s electric car can travel up to 295 miles on a single charge and hustle from zero to 60 mph in under four seconds.
 A high-priced luxury sedan, his EV represents what’s possible in a class where buyers aren’t too sensitive about price.
 But that level of technology has started to flow down market.

-One new EV on the market in 2017 delivers 238 miles of range and starts at $36,620, or $29,120 after the available $7,500 federal tax credit.
+One new EV on the market in 2019 delivers 243 miles of range and starts at $35,000 — before applying the available $7,500 federal tax credit.
 “Ranges are increasing all the time, and it’s happening faster and more cheaply than we expected,” says attorney and self-described car guy Max Baumhefner, who leads the Clean Vehicles and Fuels program at the Natural Resources Defense Council.

 The EPA offers an online efficiency and range estimating tool for every electric vehicle on the market.
 Keep in mind: the reality of a car’s efficiency is based heavily on how and where you drive.
 The EPA cautions that its estimates are based on “typical driving conditions and driver behavior.”
 Things like extreme temperatures and aggressive driving can lower ratings significantly.
 The EPA provides several tips on how to get the most range from your battery.